2nd Corinthians Chapters 2 and 3– John Karmelich

 b)

-1st Corinthians to a man who was having sexual relations with his
+reference in 1st Corinthians to a man who was having sexual

 c)

-that Christian churches make the mistake of organizing their "firing
+saying that Christian churches make the mistake of organizing their

 other words, we tend to hurt our own and not forgive.